Luis Miranda Rivera

 Luis Francisco Miranda Rivera, O.Carm (born January 24, 1954) is a Puerto Rican-born American bishop of the Catholic Church.
 He has been serving as bishop for the Diocese of Fajardo-Humacao in Puerto Rico since August 15, 2020.

 Biography

 Luis Miranda Rivera was born on January 24, 1954, in Santurce, Puerto Rico.
 On September 14, 1984, he was ordained to the priesthood for the Order of Our Lady of Carmel by Cardinal Luis Aponte Martínez.
-Miranda Rivera has a Bachelor of Philosophy degree from Bayamón Central University in Bayamon, Puerto Rico and a Bachelor's degree in Theology of Religious Life from the University of Salamanca in Salamanca, Spain.
+Miranda Rivera has a Bachelor of Philosophy degree from Bayamón Central University in Bayamon, Puerto Rico and a bachelor's degree in Theology of Religious Life from the University of Salamanca in Salamanca, Spain.

 Pope Francis appointed Miranda Rivera as bishop for the Diocese of Fajardo-Humacao on May 16, 2020.
-On August 15, 2020, Miranda Rivera was consecrated and installed by Archbishop Roberto González Nievesas as bishop.
+On August 15, 2020, Miranda Rivera was consecrated and installed by Archbishop Roberto González Nieves as bishop.